-Signatures for polymorphic worms can be classified into two broad categories: content-based signatures that aim to use similarity in different instances of byte sequences to characterize a given worm, and behavior-based signatures that aim to characterize worms understanding the semantics of their byte sequences.
+Signatures for polymorphic worms can be classified into two broad categories: content-based signatures that aim to use similarity in different instances bytes sequences to characterize a given worm and behavior-based signatures that aim to characterize worms understanding the semantics of their bytes sequences.

 Our approach focuses on content-based signatures that allow us to treat worms as strings of bytes.
-In this way, we obtain a protocol independent system that does not require any final host information and that requires very short time to perform the signature generation task.
-Moreover, content-based systems can be easily incorporated in firewalls or network-based IDS (NIDS) because their signatures can be verified using fast signatures matching algorithms [23].
+In this way, we obtain a protocol independent system that does not require any final host information and that requires very short time to perform signatures generation tasks.
+Moreover, content-based systems can be easily incorporated in firewalls or NIDSes because their signatures can be verified using fast signatures matching algorithms [25].

 There are some different classes of content-based signatures, each of one with a different level of expressiveness [11].
-The signatures generated by LISABETH are called multi-set signatures [25].
+The signatures generated by LISABETH are called multiset signatures [28].
 Multiset signatures are multi-sets of tokens, where a token is a sequence of bytes that recur in some network flows, and are characterized by a list of tokens each with its number of occurrences.

-Formally speaking, a multi-set signature s takes the following form $\{(t_1, n_1), (t_2, n_2), \ldots, (t_k, n_k)\}$ where t_j is a token and n_j its number of occurrences.
+So, a multiset signature s will be $\{(t_1, n_1), (t_2, n_2), \dots, (t_k, n_k)\}$ where t_j is a token and n_j its number of occurrences.

-We say that a network flow \mathcal{G} matches the given multi-set signature s if it contains at least n_j copies of the t_j token of s, $\forall j \in [1, \ldots, k]$.
+We say that a network flow \mathcal{G} matches the given multiset signature s if it contains at least n_j copies of the t_j token of s, $\forall j \in [1, \ldots, k]$.
 If \mathcal{A} is a set of flows and s a multiset signature, with \mathcal{A}s we denote the largest subset of flows in \mathcal{A} that match with s.

 It is important to note that this class of signatures does not consider any kind of token ordering.
-The invariant bytes presence assumption imposes to the attacker to use all worm invariant bytes, in all flow samples, but nothing is said about the invariants order.
-By introducing token ordering in signatures we make these vulnerable to coincidental-pattern attacks [11], and so, easy to evade by inserting spurious instances of the invariant tokens in the variant part of the worm flows misleading signatures generator about true order of the invariant tokens.
-Moreover, by specifying invariants occurrence numbers, it is possible to build more specific signatures than the so-called conjunction signatures proposed in [11], thus reducing the overall false positives rate.
+The invariant bytes presence assumption imposes to the attacker to use all worm invariant bytes in all flow samples but nothing is said about invariants order.
+Introducing token ordering in signatures we make these vulnerable to Coincidental-Pattern Attacks [11], and so, easy to evade by inserting spurious instances of the invariant tokens in the variant part of the worm flows misleading signatures generator about true order of the invariant tokens.
+Moreover, specifying invariants occurrence numbers, we can build more specific signatures than so called conjunction signatures proposed in [11] reducing false positive rate.